 In 1958 John entered the Royal College of Art, aged just 21.
 He shared his time their with David Hockney and R B Kitaj, and was a little intimidated at their ability to handle themselves and promote themselves with confidence.
 John never really left the quiet rural Essex boy behind, and remained self-effacing and modest, in the real sense of modesty, not self-aggrandisement by false modesty, and this is largely why he is unknown today – he never pushed for the high profile status that others of his generation did, and his dislike of reproductions of his art meant that images disappear into private hands.

-John does not name any specific tutors as especially influential in the way he does for Colchester, but the environment encouraged him to continue on his own path, and the location of the college by the Victoria and Albert museum gave great pleasure to him, wandering the corridors of that building looking at the extraordinary range of pictures and artistic creations held with and indeed on, its walls.
+No specific tutors were named by John as especially influential, in the way he recorded for Colchester.
+But the environment encouraged him to continue on his own path, and the location of the college by the Victoria and Albert museum gave great pleasure to him, wandering the corridors of that building looking at the extraordinary range of pictures and artistic creations held with and indeed on, its walls.

-John married Marion Sutton in his second year at the college and they honeymooned in a campervan through Scotland, visiting a scenery and lifestyle, now mostly gone, of crofters in remote locations, that impressed him greatly.
+In his second year at college, John married Marion Sutton and they honeymooned in a campervan through Scotland.
+Visiting a scenery and lifestyle now mostly gone, including crofters in remote locations, that impressed him greatly.
 On returning to London the newly-weds rented a house in East Sheen, with a tiny bedroom becoming a studio, setting a pattern of studios at home that they followed throughout his life.

 During his time there John, along with another eight students, was commissioned to create a mural for the St James’s Hospital Children’s Ward in Balham, which led to his appearance on a BBC television show Wednesday Magazine segment on ‘Putting Murals in Children’s Hospitals’.
 Sadly I can find no trace of this image, but its abstract design was well recived at the time.